janellemeowers/travel-app-capstone/README.md

 ## Instructions
 To run: "npm run build-prod" and then "npm start" to start the server.

-Enter city name (Try London or Tokyo) for a cute illustration!
+Enter city name (Try London or Paris) for a cute illustration!

+- Add Testing, service workers, mobile responsive